khakieconomics/khakieconomics.github.io/about.md

 I am an applied statistician, originally from Melbourne, Australia, and currently in NYC.
 I am Manager and data scientist at Schmidt Futures, a philanthropy.
-Until recently I was head of data science at frontier markets debt platform startup Lendable
+Until recently I was head of data science at frontier markets debt platform startup [Lendable](http://lendablemarketplace.io).

 Previously, I worked at